 The Jake and Nancy Hamon papers include a wide variety of materials, consisting primarily of correspondence, photographs and scrapbooks.
 The bulk of the materials can be dated from 1940 to 2000.
 In addition, the collection contains artwork, clippings, documents, ephemera, manuscripts, published works, scrapbooks, photographs and three-dimensional objects.

-A finding aid for the collection is available.
+A finding aid for the collection is available in TARO.

 The Lives of Jake and Nancy Hamon